-At Envision Imaging, we perform enterography through the computed tomography, or CT, scan method.
+At Envision Imaging, we perform enterography through the computed tomography, or CT, magnetic resonance imaging, or MRI scan method.

-CT is a medical imaging test doctors use to diagnose conditions accurately.
-Like an x-ray, this procedure produces multiple images of the inside of the patient’s body.
-Enterography CT scans focus specifically on the small intestine and the structures within the abdomen and pelvis.
+Enterography scans focus specifically on the small intestine and the structures within the abdomen and pelvis.

-During a CT scan enterography, the patient ingests a liquid along with contrast material.
-The physician then uses special x-ray equipment to obtain high-resolution images of the small intestine.
+During an enterography scan, the patient ingests a liquid along with an IV contrast material.
+The physician then uses special equipment to obtain high-resolution images of the small intestine.

-CT images are a useful diagnostic tool because they produce images, especially of soft tissues and blood vessels, with more detail than a traditional x-ray.
+CT and MRI images are a useful diagnostic tool because they produce images, especially of soft tissues and blood vessels, with more detail than a traditional x-ray.

-Physicians can use CT enterography to identify and locate a variety of conditions, such as:
+Physicians can use enterography to identify and locate a variety of conditions, such as:

 - Crohn’s disease